MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 DFCI is supported in the following devices:

 - Surface Laptop SE
-- Surface Laptop Studio
+- Surface Laptop Studio (commercial SKUs only)
-- Surface Pro 8
+- Surface Pro 8 (commercial SKUs only)
-- Surface Go 3
+- Surface Go 3 (commercial SKUs only)
-- Surface Pro 7+
+- Surface Pro 7+ (all SKUs)
-- Surface Pro 7
+- Surface Pro 7 (all SKUs)
-- Surface Pro X
+- Surface Pro X (all SKUs)
+- Surface Laptop 4 (commercial SKUs only; Intel or AMD processors)
+- Surface Laptop 3 (commercial SKUs only; Intel processors)
 - Surface Laptop 3
 - Surface Book 3
 - Surface Laptop Go
-- Surface Laptop 4

 > [!NOTE]
 > Surface Pro X does not support DFCI settings management for built-in camera, audio, and Wi-Fi/Bluetooth.